rroyo/solidity-boilerplate-creator/README.md

 > This tool is tailored towards that setup and the folder structure recommended in the course.
 > The boilerplate templates can be modified to your needs, but other than that if you're not using Foundry, this tool might not fit your workflow.

+## Install

+Since this is a CLI tool, I'd suggest that you install the package globally:

+`npm i -g solidity-boilerplate-creator`

 ## Usage

 From the root folder containing the `src`, `script`, and `test` directories, run: